msveshnikov/cyberia/server/model/Tile.md

 const isEmpty = await Tile.isSpaceEmpty(30, 30);
 ```

-This model interacts with Redis for caching and uses the Stability AI API for content generation,
+This model interacts with Stability AI API for content generation,
 making it a central component in managing the game world's state and appearance.